pimo7/openboxplus/README.md

 In order to display keybindings settings,  use W-k keys , or modify  the /.config/openbox/rc.xml file

 Have fun, explore and change it as you wish

+If you want to add clipmenu : terminal clipboard manager to your system, go to https://github.com/cdown/clipmenu.